irmen/Pyro5/examples/http/Readme.txt

 For completeness, also start the test echoserver (pyro5-echoserver -n, or python -m Pyro5.utils.echoserver -n)
-Then run a client of your choosing:l
+Then run a client of your choosing:

 client.js:  javascript client code, for node.js
 client.py:  python (3.x) client code